Member of AWWA and GRWA

 - Maintaining the City's main water & wastewater lines and pump stations

 - Repairing leaks occurring on the City's side of the system

 - Pay Online (Click Here)

 - Automatic Bank Draft

-- Payment can also be made at "United Community Bank" and "C&S Bank" (Must have your bill and must be paying on or before the "due date")
+- Payment can also be made at "United Community Bank" (Must have your bill and must be paying on or before the "due date")

 Help Stop Water Theft

 The City of Blue Ridge Water and our paying customers are victims of thousands of gallons of water annually stolen from fire hydrants and unmetered connections.

 The City of Blue Ridge has invested millions of dollars to ensure our customers are provided safe, clean and reliable drinking water.
 The integrity of the water system is compromised when water is illegally taken from fire hydrants and other unprotected connections.
 Illegal and careless connections carry the risk of contaminating our water supply and can lower pressure required for fire protection.
 Opening or closing a fire hydrant too quickly can cause nearby water mains to rupture, causing our customers to be without water.
 Since the Water department is non-profit, money spent to treat all of the stolen water comes from our paying customers.
 That’s why in addition to putting locks on fire hydrants and having the police department watching for theft, we want to reach out to the public to report any suspicious water connection.

 Water is most often stolen from fire hydrants without using a metered connection.
 A permit is required to take water from a fire hydrant and backflow equipment must be used to ensure the water supply is not contaminated.
 If you see someone taking water from a fire hydrant other than the Fire Department or City of Blue Ridge, the best thing to do is report it to City Hall and then we can see if they have a permit.
 Water is also frequently stolen to fill swimming pools, water landscaping, and at new construction sites.